|Periode:||Semester 2, Blok III|

 - Independent research and written assignments: 154 hours

-This is an an intensive course with four hours of contact time in class per week, and with the entire course being completed in February and March.
+This is an intensive course with four hours of contact time in class per week, and with the entire course being completed in February and March.

 Assessment and Weighing